iobroker-community-adapters/ioBroker.beckhoff/README.md

     ![createSymbols](docs/en/img/addRoute.png)

     Important is that the AmsNetId and the AdressInfo (IP-Adress) matches with the Adapter Settings.
-For further Information about TwinCat Router and Security read Documentation on Synchronisierung[Beckhoff Information System](https://infosys.beckhoff.com/ "Beckhoff Information System")
+For further Information about TwinCat Router and Security read Documentation on Synchronisierung [Beckhoff Information System](https://infosys.beckhoff.com/ "Beckhoff Information System")

 3. Create a GlobalVariableTable and fill in your needed Symbols.